-Fresh tortellini made from a mixture of all-purpose flour and subtly sweet chestnut flour, then stuffed with pungent, savory chestnut purée and fluffy ricotta.
+These fresh tortellini are made from a mixture of all-purpose flour and subtly sweet chestnut flour, then stuffed with pungent, savory chestnut purée and fluffy ricotta.
+Resting the dough overnight gives the tortellini a saturated brown color and deep, complex flavor.

 For the tortellini